B149.5-15 Standard + Redline

 In this 2015 edition, where a major change or addition to the previous edition of the Code has been made, the clause, table, or figure affected is identified by the symbol delta in the margin.
 Users of the Code are advised that the change markers in the text are not intended to be all-inclusive and are provided as a convenience only; such markers cannot constitute a comprehensive guide to the revisions made to the Code.
 Care must therefore be taken not to rely on the change markers to determine the current requirements of the Code.
 As always, users of the Code must consider the entire Code and any local amendments.

-The CSA B149.2 Code Committee, which is responsible for preparing this Code, consists of members of the provincial gas inspection authorities, natural gas utilities, propane distributors, appliance, equipment, and accessory manufacturers, certification organizations, and representatives from the Heating, Refrigeration and Air Conditioning Institute of Canada, the Mechanical Contractors Association of Canada, and federal government departments.
-This Code has been formally approved by the CSA B149.2 Technical Committee for the Propane Storage and Handling Code and by the Interprovincial Gas Advisory Council.
+The CSA B149.5 Installation Code for Propane Fuel Systems and Containers on Motor Vehicles Committee, which is responsible for preparing this Code, consists of members of the provincial gas inspection authorities, propane distributors, appliance, equipment, and accessory manufacturers, certification organizations, and representatives from the federal government departments.
+This Code has been formally approved by the CSA B149.5 Technical Committee for Propane Fuel Systems and Containers on Motor Vehicles and by the Interprovincial Gas Advisory Council.

 This Code applies to

 (a) the installation, servicing, and repair of propane fuel system components and containers on motor vehicles for the provision of motive power; and